Division of Water Treatment

 - Produce the best quality potable drinking water at the lowest cost for 500,000 people in the greater Toledo Metropolitan area by purifying and transporting treated surface water to sustain industry and enhance the lives of our residents.

 - Meet or exceed all regulatory Agency Compliance Measures: Safe Drinking Water Act, Sanitary Survey and NPDES Permits for providing drinking water to the residents.

 - Provide 24/7/365 uninterrupted supply of potable water 100% of the time each and every day.

-- Continue implemention of the Water Treatment Plant's Capital Improvements Program, concentrating on site-specific actions required by Ohio EPA to maintain and enhance our ability to serve Toledo and the surrounding population and industries with Superior Award-Winning Water.
+- Continue implementation of the Water Treatment Plant's Capital Improvements Program, concentrating on site-specific actions required by Ohio EPA to maintain and enhance our ability to serve Toledo and the surrounding population and industries with super award-winning water.

 - Maintain the apprenticeship program for the skilled trade positions and the shadowing program for the administrative positions.